Self-isolation & quarantine FAQs

 If you live in catered accommodation

 We will deliver breakfast, lunch, and dinner to your room, Monday to Friday; and brunch and dinner, Saturday and Sunday, for the full period of your self-isolation or quarantine.
-(Brunch at the weekend is in replacement of BReakfast and lUNCH.)

 If you live in self-catered accommodation